b-kennedy0/b-kennedy0.github.io/_drafts/2021-03-08-cool-things.md

 ## Coding

-[MacDown](https://macdown.uranusjr.com/) -- Open-Source Markdown editor for macOS
+I use [MacDown](https://macdown.uranusjr.com/)(an open-source markdown editor for macOS) for writing and previewing markdown files.
+In fact, this blog post was written up in MacDown!

-[Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/) -- Convert text into Markdown, useful for converting Word-written pieces to Markdown (including links and heading formatting etc).
+A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc) - [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/)

-[Brackets](http://brackets.io/) -- Open-Source HTML & CSS (and other languages) text editor
+[Brackets](http://brackets.io/) is an open-source HTML & CSS (plus other languages) text editor, very useful for catching simple errors or syntax errors such as missing brackets.

-[Parsehub](https://www.parsehub.com/) -- Free web scraping service

 <https://jsonlint.com/> - JSON Validator

 ## Automating
 [Integromat](https://www.integromat.com/en/) -- SUPER powerful process automater

+[Parsehub](https://www.parsehub.com/) is a free web scraping service.
+I tend to use this as part of an automation cycle to scrape new data from website to make comparisons to feed into a data dashboard.
+An example might be:

+1. Integromat uses a webhook to trigger Parsehub
+2. Parsehub scrapes a participant sign-up page
+3. Parsehub scrapes the ID numbers of those who have completed the study
+4. A Shinyapp uses Parsehub API to pull the latest data, comparing both lists
+5. Shinyapp presents a dashboard indicating which participants completed the study and now require awarding credits

 [Otter.ai](https://otter.ai/) -- Live transcription